Carnagion/dissertation/interim/interim.typ

 == Constrained Positional Shifts

 A number of solutions -- such as that of #cite(<psaraftis-dynamic-programming>, form: "prose") and #cite(<balakrishnan-runway-operations>, form: "prose") -- have also employed Constrained Positional Shifting (CPS).
-CPS restricts the shift in position of an aircraft's scheduled departure relative to its original position in the initial sequence, typically an (unoptimised) FCFS sequence.
+CPS restricts the shift in position of an aircraft's scheduled arrival or departure relative to its original position in the initial sequence, typically an (unoptimised) FCFS sequence.
 Not only does this prune the search space by reducing the number of aircraft that must be considered for each position in the sequence, but it also encourages fairness by preventing aircraft from being advanced or delayed disproportionately relative to other aircraft @demaere-pruning-rules.

 However, CPS may be impractical in situations involving CTOTs or other time window constraints, or mixed-mode operations (i.e. both arrivals and departures on the same runway) where delays between arrivals and departures may differ widely.
 These can require large positional shifts, thereby challenging the tractability of CPS-based approaches @demaere-pruning-rules.

-// TODO: Use "operation time" or similar and not just "take-off" = Design
+= Design

 The findings and insights obtained from existing literature detailed in @existing-literature were used to design and implement an initial objective function, branch-and-bound algorithm, and scheduling strategy, with the de-icing order determined by the TOBT of aircraft.